vecnas/jiant/README.md

 Full currently available API
 ----------------------------

-    jiant.bindUi(prefix, root)
+    jiant.bindUi(prefix, root, devMode)

 should be called when all HTML elements are available, binds UI definition to actual HTML UI implementation. prefix parameter is string to add to element name for HTML resolution.
 For example, if use prefix "myapp_" in example above, then HTML elements should be named myapp_mainLayoutView.
-Empty prefix "" could be used to have exactly same id and class names as declared in UI spec. root parameter is root of json, it could contain following nodes:
+Empty prefix "" could be used to have exactly same id and class names as declared in UI spec. root parameter is root of json, it could contain following nodes (all are optional):

     views - children of this element are bound as view templates - children of this element are bound as templates ajax - children of this template automatically replaced with ajax calls to server

+Parameter devMode turns on and off DEV_MODE, by default it is off. logInfo works only in DEV_MODE, see below more details.
 Next is

-    handleErrorFn - function to be called on errors from server, by default it prints error to console, if available
+    jiant.handleErrorFn - function to be called on errors from server, by default it prints error to console, if available

 This function accepts one parameter, error text.
 Two functions exposed for convenience, print info or error messages to console, if available:

-    logInfo
-    logError
+    jiant.logInfo
+    jiant.logError

 Control types.
 Mainly used for UI document read convenience: